sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 ##Include your existing client-side code.

+Reference Lesson: <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d1-dawn-express-hello-world" target="_blank">Express Hello World</a>

 1. Create a folder called `views` in the root directory of your express app.
 Make a copy of your `index.html` from Project 0, rename it `index.ejs`, and put it in the `views` folder.
+Use the `cp` command from the Terminal to copy the file.
+It might look a little like this: `cp ~/dev/proj-0/index.html  ./views/index.ejs`.

-1. In your server code, after your `requrie`s, start a section for config!
+1. In your server code, after your `require`s, start a section for config(uration)!
 Configure your app to use ejs as its view engine.

 1. Update your app's `GET /` route to render index.ejs as its response.

 2. Create a folder called `public` in the root directory of your Express app.
 Make copies of your `style.css` and `script.js` from Project 0, and put them in the `public` folder.